clebin/SpectrumAssetMaker/README.md

 1 byte for tilenum, 1 byte for run-length.

 The data will be preceded by 2 bytes specifying the array length (hi/lo).
-This will appear after rows and columns if --add-dimensions is specified.
+This will appear after rows and columns if 'add-dimensions' is specified.

-### Known Issues:
+### ZX0 Compression (beta)

-* Leaving gaps in the middle of tilesets (ie. no paper/ink/bright properties) will cause errors.
+You can set 'compression' to 'zx0' to compress a generated binary file using ZX0.
+This still needs to be fully tested.